 At the sides of the lowest point of the Grand Gallery were two stones about two feet (half meter) on each side.
 Unknown to the Pharaoh, one of those stones hid a tunnel, the probable route of those who stole away all the riches so carefully placed in the Pyramid.

 It was an inside job.
-The first portion of the tunnel, through the pyramid itself, was walled with dressed stone, and may have been built along with the rest of the pyramid - meaning that the architects were involved in the theft.
+The first portion of the tunnel, through the pyramid itself, was walled with dressed stone and appears to have been built along with the rest of the pyramid - meaning that the architects were involved in the tunnel and most probably the theft.

 The entrance to the Pyramid stood open for a considerable length of time in antiquity, perhaps beginning soon after the Old Kingdom.
-Ancient Greeks and Romans write about their visit to the pit, but make no mention of the well or the ascending passage.
+Ancient Greeks and Romans write about their visit inside the Pyramid where they saw the pit, but make no mention of the well or the ascending passage.
 The sands of the centuries filled the passage.
-They covered the original entrance, or it was lost in some other manner.
+They covered the original entrance, or it was closed and lost.
 When al-Mamum broke into the Pyramid in the 9th century AD, he explored what was open to him of the Descending Passage and he did not discover the lower opening of the well.
 The lower portion of the Descending Passage was blocked by sand even then.

 Plan of the Grotto in the Well

 One can imagine a small group of men, thieves, hiding in the Grotto, quietly, as the elaborate funeral procession of the Pharaoh passed overhead.
 Maybe some of the heavy clouds of incense penetrated to their dark chamber, along with the strange wailing song of the chantresses and the bone chilling sound of their sistrum rattles.